c3d/xl/doc/HANDBOOK_1-syntax.md

 ### Why Lisp remains strong to this day

-In that respect, XL is very much inspired by one of the earliest and most enduring high-level programming language, [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
+In that respect, XL is very much inspired by one of the earliest and most enduring high-level programming languages, [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
 The earliest implementations of Lisp date back to 1958, yet that language remains surprisingly modern and flourishing today, unlike